weltliteratur/blog/_drafts/2016-09-06-Introducing-TIWOLI.markdown

 date: 2016-09-06
 ---

-(This could become a whole new series: "**Fancy by-products of Digital Humanities research projects**"…)
+(This could become a whole new series: **Fancy by-products of Digital Humanities research projects…**)

 Why don't we jump right into it and name five famous days that world literature has come up with:

-1. On which day unfolds the plot of James Joyce's "Ulysses"?
-Of course, [Bloomsday](https://en.wikipedia.org/wiki/Bloomsday), [Lá Bloom](https://ga.wikipedia.org/wiki/L%C3%A1_Bloom).
-June 16!
+- On which day unfolds the plot of James Joyce's "Ulysses"?
+(Of course, [Bloomsday](https://en.wikipedia.org/wiki/Bloomsday), [Lá Bloom](https://ga.wikipedia.org/wiki/L%C3%A1_Bloom).
+June 16!)

-Now it gets trickier.
-Most people will know that these things did happen, fictionally, but won't typically have the dates in mind, let's check:
+Easy enough, yet the world beyond this über-day of world literature is trickier.
+Most people will know about the fictional events we're ging to itemise, but won't typically have the exact dates in mind, let's check:

-2. When, on which day, did Robinson Crusoe set foot on his island?
-(September 30) On which day he returns to England eventually, after 35 years of absence?
+- When, on which day, did Robinson Crusoe set foot on his island?
+(September 30) On which day he eventually returned to England, after 35 years of absence?
 (June 11)
-3. When is the deadline for Phileas Fogg's travel around the earth in eighty days?
+- When is the deadline for Phileas Fogg's travel around the earth in eighty days?
 (December 21)
-4. What's Tristram Shandy's birthday?
+- What's Tristram Shandy's birthday?
 (November 5) – Funny enough, there still seem to be [people drinking to Tristram Shandy's health](http://edwardiansisterhood.blogspot.de/2009/11/hill-times.html).
+- When did Goethe's "Young Werther" commit suicide?
+(December 21)
-5. On what day did Charlie visit the Chocolate Factory?
-(February 1) – Especially interesting to note that [in the 1971 movie](https://en.wikipedia.org/wiki/Willy_Wonka_%26_the_Chocolate_Factory), the golden ticket points to "the first day of October", for whatever reason.
+- On what day did Charlie visit the Chocolate Factory?
+(February 1) – Especially interesting to note here that [in the 1971 movie](https://en.wikipedia.org/wiki/Willy_Wonka_%26_the_Chocolate_Factory), the golden ticket refers to "the first day of October", for whatever reason.

-This should be sufficient to introduce our subject, which is famous days in world-literary fiction.
+Our subject is hereby introduced, **(in)famous days in world-literary fiction**.

-At the DH2015 conference in Sydney we delivered a talk on the question "When does (German) literature take place?" ([slides](http://dbs.ifi.uni-heidelberg.de/fileadmin/Team/jannik/publications/dh2015-sydney-fischer-stroetgen-german-literature-slides.pdf)) In order to answer that unheard-of question, we extracted exact dates and months from a corpus of 2.700+ works of German-language fiction from 1510 to the 1940s.
-Our results showed that "the marvellous month of May" is preeminent in our German corpus, but we presented many other findings at the conference, and a more in-depth paper will follow shortly.
-Anyway, as a by-product, we coded a native Android app to showcase the best of our findings.
-The app is called "Tiwoli" (short for "Today in World Literature") and is **[available on the Google Play Store](https://play.google.com/store/apps/details?id=de.wannauchimmer.apps.tiwoli)**.
+How did this come about? – At the DH2015 conference in Sydney we delivered a talk on the question "When does (German) literature take place?" ([slides](http://dbs.ifi.uni-heidelberg.de/fileadmin/Team/jannik/publications/dh2015-sydney-fischer-stroetgen-german-literature-slides.pdf)) In order to answer that unheard-of question, we extracted exact dates and months from a corpus of 2.700+ works of German-language fiction from 1510 to the 1940s.
+Our results suggested that "the marvellous month of May" is preeminent in our corpus of German fiction.
+There is enough evidence to claim that May (at least in the Northern hemisphere) is the favourite month of poets, and Heinrich Heine (whom we quoted earlier on his "marvellous month") is just one example.
+But May's preeminence in prose was a real finding and there are a whole bunch of explanations, but this (along with many other insights yielded by this whole date-extraction-from-fiction business) shall happen in the corresponding research paper, not here.

+Anyway, as a by-product (and no more than that), we coded a native Android app to showcase the more exciting and self-explanatory of our results.
+We called our app **TIWOLI** (short for "Today in World Literature") and made it **[available via the Google Play Store](https://play.google.com/store/apps/details?id=de.wannauchimmer.apps.tiwoli)**.
 (There's also a version for iOS, done by our friend Thomas Bögel, but updates will kick in a bit slower on that platform.)

 Now what TIWOLI does is give you the opportunity to zigzag through an entire world-literary year, a calendar filled with fictional happenings.
 Here some screenshots with some of the examples from above: